 We aren't rich by any means and the thought of paying for new flooring just made me sick.
 I used a can of Kilz that I had in my basement which covered the black floor pretty well, but now I was left with a yellow creamy colored floor that was easily scraped off.
-After that we were just stumped.

 I got an idea to do a faux wood floor.
 The wood graining tool cost less than $5 and the half gallon of stain cost me $9.00.
 Here is the turned out faux wood flooring.
 I love it.
 I drew black lines indicating plank wood using a black Sharpie marker.
 Let me know what you think of my kitchen makeover for less than 20$

 Been there, done that.
 Same thing happend to us this summer.
 We had Oak hardwood under our kitchen which we knew.
 After removing 2 layers of inlaid vinyl, 1 layer of tile, we also found black tar paper which had left a black tar on the floor.

 After much sanding we finally got it all off, stained and Poly'd our floor and it looks great.
 However, we spent much more than you did to get our floor.
 Several times we wanted to give up but could not figure what else to do.
 I really wanted the oak floors which we got finally.
 Love your idea.